turingschool/will-andy-pick-me/README.md

 **Iteration 3:** Level Up

-- *NOTE: You should absolutely not be working on this unless your UI is perfect and you are 100% sure that all of Iterations 1-2 are fully functional and bug free.*
+- *NOTE: You should absolutely not be working on this unless your UI is solid and you are 100% sure that all of Iterations 1-2 are fully functional and bug free.*
 - Once user clicks and sees an answer, they can click a "favorite" button.
 That question and its answer should then be on a list of favorited question/answer pairs
 - The user can favorite as many or as few question/answer pairs as they like
 - When the user refreshes the page, all favorites will be gone